-Staff requests that the IFC recommend that the Board of Directors: 1) re-delegate authority to manage LWD's Investment Program to the General Manager for the period September 1, 2015 through August 31, 2016; 2) receive and file the Investment Policy Report; and 3) discuss and take other action as appropriate.
+Staff requests that the IFC recommend that the Board of Directors: (1) re-delegate authority to manage LWD's Investment Program to the General Manager for the period September 1, 2016 through August 31, 2017, (2) adopt Resolution No. 2282, and (3) discuss and take other action as appropriate.

-cal:PJB
+rad:PJB